erikjohnston/synapse-find-unreferenced-state-groups/README.md

 **CAUTION**: While synapse is running and processing events there is a delay between the state groups and the events being persisted.
 As such this tool may pick up recent state groups that *will in future* get referenced by events that are still getting processed.
+If you ran `rust-synapse-find-unreferenced-state-groups`, while Synapse was running, do *not* blindly delete all the state groups that were returned.

-Do *not* blindly delete all the state groups that are returned by this tool.
+If you stop Synapse before running `rust-synapse-find-unreferenced-state-groups`, it is safe to delete all the state groups that are returned.

 ## Usage